Powell: Fed has only narrow role to play on climate change

 Natural disasters, made more common by climate change, could impose significant financial losses on banks, which would require more capital held in reserve.
 Activist groups also argue that lending to oil and gas companies should be seen as risky.

-Powell did acknowledge the Fed has “narrow, but important responsibilities” to use its oversight of banks to ensure that they manage the risks of climate change.

-The Fed has taken modest steps to consider climate change risks, including joining the Network for Greening the Financial System, an international group central banks and regulators.
+Powell did acknowledge the Fed has “narrow, but important responsibilities” to use its oversight of banks to ensure that they manage the risks to their finances created by climate change.
+And the Fed has taken modest steps to consider climate change, including joining the Network for Greening the Financial System, an international group of central banks and regulators.

-That move and other speeches about climate change by Fed officials had come under criticism from congressional Republicans.
+That move and other speeches about climate change by Fed officials had come under sharp criticism from congressional Republicans.

+Powell’s comments reflected the focus of the symposium: How to ensure that central banks make decisions on interest rate policies — their key responsibility — free of political considerations.
+Powell said that maintaining that independence meant steering clear of other issues that are more properly overseen by elected officials.

+“We should ‘stick to our knitting’ and not wander off to pursue perceived social benefits that are not tightly linked to our statutory goals and authorities,'” he said.